Privacy notice

 Where do you get my personal data from?

-We gather some personal information from surveys, consultations, and tender applications/service level agreements, enquiries we receive.
+We gather some personal information from surveys, consultations, tender applications, service level agreements and enquiries we receive.

 This can include information you provide in person, on an official form (online or in paper form) or by telephone.